-Our RNG is a cryptographically secure, NIST certified random number generator.
+My RNG is a cryptographically secure, NIST certified random number generator.
 This means that you save the trouble given by having to certify your own RNG.
-We can provide the full trust chain between our source code and the NIST certification of our RNG to our Pro clients.
+I can provide the full trust chain between the source code and the NIST certification of the RNG to Pro clients.

 How do you generate random numbers?

 My servers are running PHP 7 on RedHat Enterprise Linux 7 servers.
 The RNG API uses the random_int() function of PHP, which is using the getrandom(2) Linux system call, which in turn is certified by the NIST as a truly random cryptographic level RNG.